 What if someone likes your content and they want to share the same on social media but couldn’t find any option for sharing.

-This means you just missed a chance where you had the opportunity to drive traffic to your content.
-So to avoid such things, it’s important that you install Social sharing plugin.
+This means you just missed a chance where you had the opportunity to attract more audience.

-Skillshare is a platform where you can take different video courses on any topic.
-The courses are divided into different sections which make it easier to consume.
+Skillshare is a platform where you can find video courses on any category.

 OVER TO YOU – BEST BLOGGING TOOLS FOR BEGINNERS

 These are the tools I used as a beginner.
 Even now, I am still using some of them.